dnackat/Some-C-programs/finance/README.md

 ```
   $ pip install cs50
 ```
-4. Once cs50 library is installed, navigate to the folder where the application (`application.py`) lives on your terminal and do:
+4. Once cs50 library is installed, navigate to the folder where the application (`application.py`) lives and do:
 ```
   $ flask run
 ````